About

 tkneese.png

-Previously, I was Director of Developer Engagement on the Green Software team at Intel, where I researched decarbonization software cultures.
+Before joining Data & Society, I was Director of Developer Engagement on the Green Software team at Intel, where I researched decarbonization software cultures.
 I was also part of Green Software Foundation’s Policy Working Group and was the lead researcher and author of their State of Green Software report.
 Before that, I was Assistant Professor of Media Studies and Program Director of Gender and Sexualities Studies at the University of San Francisco.

 My first book, Death Glitch: How Techno-Solutionism Fails Us in This Life and Beyond (Yale University Press, 2023) provides an ethnographic and historical account of the internet of death.
 Social media platforms were not originally designed for long-term use and intergenerational inheritance, but they have become sites for mourning and memorialization.
 I consider the temporal incompatibilities of startup culture— with its focus on real-time updates, fast-paced innovation, and short-term gains— and platforms' increasing intervention in the most profound aspects of human existence.